 Renewed funding will allow TAWC to continue promoting water conservation and launch new thrusts to include 1) field-scale demonstrations of minimum tillage and multi-species cover crops to enhance soil water retention, and 2) options and guidelines for conversion from irrigated to rainfed cropping systems.
 TAWC will also communicate options in contract cattle grazing of cover crops and rainfed forages to enhance the value of land retired from irrigation.
 New investment in TAWC will expand the impact of technology transfer for water savings through tighter linkage with soil health and value-added land management.
-The Council supports TAWC's request for \$475,000 per year to support the core operations and personnel to carry on administration, producer relations, education, event programing, and demonstrations.
-Supplementary grants will be obtained to support specific outreach objectives.
+TAWC estimates \$475,000 per year would support the core operations and personnel to carry on administration, producer relations, education, event programing, and demonstrations.
+Supplementary grants can then be obtained to support specific outreach objectives.